MatheusFonseca849/github-portfolio-integration/examples/VanilaJS/github-integration-example/README.md

    - **Max Repositories**: Limit how many repos to scan (default: 100)
    - **Cache Duration**: How long to cache results (default: 20 minutes)
    - **Parallel Processing**: Enable for faster scanning (recommended)
+   - **Debug Mode**: Enable detailed console logging for development and troubleshooting

 4. **Click "Get Portfolio Repositories"** and watch the progress bar